Boston University Sargent College of Health & Rehabilitation Sciences

 How can I try out work to see if work is right for me?

 If we haven’t had any work experience, or a little, or if we haven’t worked in a long time, then we may start to wonder if work is the right thing for us.
-One of the best ways to decide if work is for you to try it out a few times.
-Actually doing work, and trying it out a few times, may be the best way to learn if working is right for you.
+One of the best ways to decide if working is for you is to try it out a few times.
+Giving employment your best shot may be the best way to learn if working is right for you.

 Try out work by: